mrcjkb/module-finder/README.md

 # Gradle module-finder plugin
 Gradle plugin that enables the use of non-modular Java dependencies without an "Automatic Module Name" in their manifest.

+# Status: DRAFT
+This plugin has not yet been published.

 # Requires
 - Gradle 6.4+